Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 8. weakness or lack of extension of the main phalanges of the fingers;

-9. weakness of abduction of the first finger (while maintaining the extension of the terminal phalanx of this finger);
+9. weakness of abduction of the first finger (while maintaining extension of the terminal phalanx of this finger);

 10. impossibility of radial abduction of the hand in the plane of the palm;